RolandMarchand/lazarus-manor/content/post/c-project-setup/index.md

 3. [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html), a
    [copyleft](https://en.wikipedia.org/wiki/Copyleft) license that
    enforces derived works to be also licensed as GPL.
-This is a popular restrictive license for hardcore freedom enjoyers.
-It is a huge, complicated license with a lot of requirements.
+This is a popular restrictive license among hardcore freedom enjoyers.
+It is a complicated license with a lot of requirements.
 You can learn more about the GPL [here](https://www.gnu.org/licenses/quick-guide-gplv3.html).